realJohnDoe/kenpo-notes/content/techniques_f/Gift in Return 🎁🔄.md

 1. - Left foot forward into [[Left Neutral Bow ⬅️0️⃣🦶]]
     - Left Push Down Block
-    - Dirve opponent's right hand into their groin
+    - Drive opponent's right hand into their groin
 2. - Right foot towards 1030 into a [[Left Neutral Bow ⬅️0️⃣🦶]]
     - Grab opponent's right wrist with the left hand between their legs
     - Check their hip with the right hand